SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis_Remove_Unwanted_Text_From_Llm_Stream.md

 Every delta chunk from the LLM is immediately passed to an instance of `$StreamingThinkRemover$`.
 This stateful class uses an internal buffer to find and remove thinking blocks in real-time.

-* **Standard Mode**: The remover buffers initial chunks up to the `openingTagGracePeriod` limit.
-If the `startThinkTag` appears within this window, it enters a "thinking" state and discards all subsequent text until the `endThinkTag` is found.
-If the grace period passes without an opening tag, the remover stops looking and passes all future text through untouched.
-If the stream ends with an unterminated think block, the remover flushes its buffer, returning the opening tag and the buffered content.
+* **Standard Mode**: The remover buffers initial chunks while it decides whether a think block starts at the beginning of the response.
+A `startThinkTag` qualifies if it **starts** within the grace window (see "Grace Window Semantics" above); the remover holds up to `openingTagGracePeriod + len(startThinkTag)` characters before giving up, so a qualifying tag split across chunk boundaries at the window's edge is still caught.
+If a qualifying tag is found, it enters a "thinking" state and discards all subsequent text until the `endThinkTag` is found, after which all remaining text passes through untouched; only **one** block is ever removed.
+If the window is crossed without a qualifying tag, the remover stops looking and passes all future text through untouched.
+If the stream ends with an unterminated think block, the remover flushes the opening tag plus the buffered content, reconstructing the original text.
-* **`expectOnlyClosingThinkTag` Mode**: The remover buffers and discards all text until it finds the `endThinkTag`.
-Once the tag is found, it discards the buffer and begins yielding all subsequent text.
+* **`expectOnlyClosingThinkTag` Mode**: The remover buffers all text until it finds the `endThinkTag`.
+Once the tag is found, it discards everything up to and including the tag and begins yielding all subsequent text.
+If the stream ends without the tag ever appearing, the full buffered text is returned at finalization.

 The rest of the system only sees the "clean" stream output by `$StreamingThinkRemover$`.